mollie/Episerver/README.md

 ## Intro

-The Mollie.Checkout package helps with the implementation of [Mollie](https://www.mollie.com/) for accepting online payments in a episerver commerce website.
+The Mollie.Checkout Package helps with the Implementation of [Mollie](https://www.mollie.com/) for accepting Online Payments in a Episerver Commerce Website.

 ## Packages

-[Mollie.Checkout] is the package for integration of Mollie Checkout in a Episerver commerce website.
+[Mollie.Checkout] is the Package for Integration of Mollie Checkout in a Episerver Commerce Website.
-[Mollie.Checkout.CommerceManager] contains the usercontrol for configuration of the payment method in Episerver Commerce Manager.
+[Mollie.Checkout.CommerceManager] contains the UserControl for Configuration of the Payment Method in Episerver Commerce Manager.

 ## How it works / Flow

-- Customer adds a product to the shoppingcart and navigates to the checkout page.
+- Customer adds a Product to the Shopping Cart and navigates to the Checkout Page.
-- On the checkout page the payment option 'Mollie Checkout' is available, and the customer selects this.
+- On the Checkout Page the Payment Option 'Mollie Checkout' is available, and the Customer selects this.
-    - The customer selects the preferred payment method (optional)
+    - The Customer selects the preferred Payment Method (optional)
-    - The customer enters creditcard information (optional - if using creditcard components)
+    - The Customer enters Creditcard Information (optional - if using Creditcard Components)
-- The customer clicks on 'PLACE ORDER'
+- The Customer clicks on 'PLACE ORDER'
-    - Depending on the selected option in settings a payment or order is created using Mollie APIs.
+    - Depending on the selected Option in Settings a Payment or Order is created using Mollie APIs.
-        (an url is returned to redirect the customer to if needed)
+        (an Url is returned to redirect the Customer to if needed)
-    - The customer is redirected to a Mollie page to complete the payment. (if needed)
+    - The Customer is redirected to a Mollie Page to complete the Payment. (if needed)
-- The customer completes the payment (if needed)
+- The Customer completes the Payment (if needed)
-- (Background) Updates on the payment or order are sent to a webhook by mollie
+- (Background) Updates on the Payment or Order are sent to a Webhook by Mollie
-    - When the payment is successful an order is created for the cart in episerver.
+    - When the Payment is successful an Order is created for the Cart in Episerver.
-- The customer is redirected to the 'Redirect page' specified in the mollie configuration.
+- The Customer is redirected to the 'Redirect Page' specified in the Mollie Configuration.
-    - This could be the order confirmation page
+    - This could be the Order Confirmation Page
-    - This also could be a page that waits for the payment to be processed, and redirects the user if a payment is received.
+    - This also could be a Page that waits for the Payment to be processed, and redirects the User if a Payment is received.

 ## Integration in Foundation